UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 1. Open the Polyglot web page, go to nodeserver store and click "Update" for "WirelessTags".
 2. Go to the WirelessTags Control Page, and click restart

-## Release Notes

-  - 0.0.3 02/22/2018
-     - Still not released, see TODO list below.

-## TODO Before release
+## TODO

-- Update code and documentation from using kumoapp events to http://wirelesstag.net/apidoc.html
+- Test more responses
+  - Out of range and back in range
+  - Online
 - Add last update time from ts?
 Or do a heartbeat?
-- Triple check all F nodedef's have proper Drivers
-- Test that C works?
-Can I switch mine to C?
 - What happens when authorization expires?
 - What happens when authorization is removed?
-- Really test sensor changes when I am home
-  - Out of Range
-  - Online
 - Test if slaveId changes when a tag is deleted and undeleted?
    - May need to link the mac & slave id in customData
 - Query Tag's on startup?
 Don't think this is necessary?
-Just means some data will not be populated.
+  - Uses Battery, but then data would be up-to-date
+  - otherwise ISY will have last known state
 - Short poll query when Motion=True to change motion
-- What are the other motion settings door_open...
+  - I don't seem to ever get a motion timout repsonse?
 - Query to reset Motion when it's True?
   - Don't seem to get motion timeout in updates?
 - Handle not responding Query